 - Filter motors not durable

-The API Filstar canister filter has many high-quality plastic components.
-It allows them to last longer than other filters made of inferior plastic.
+The API Nexx Canister Filter has many high-quality plastic components.
+It has a modular set-up where you can add another extension for a larger tank.
+Add one Nexx filter for up to 110 gallons, add two for 165 gallons.
 The filter has a Bio-Chem Zorb, an activated carbon + high-performance adsorption resin.
 Bio-Chem Stars; a porous plastic biological filter.

 - Quiet operation